Musical Instruments

 Passing the bar exam

 This post takes another look at the often blurry lines separating what are regarded as categorically distinct types of chord zithers.
 The focus this time is on variant forms of the autoharp that branched off before it had fully acquired its current identity.
-The baseline is an unmechanized zither with free strings only, tuned to a continuous scale that can be anything from single-key diatonic to fully chromatic.
+The baseline is an unmechanized fretless zither, tuned to a continuous scale that can be anything from single-key diatonic to fully chromatic.

 It becomes an autoharp by the attachment of a battery of movable bars with damping pads — but there’s more to it.
 Adding that the pads on a given bar have to be arranged to mute the strings that don’t belong to a specified chord still doesn’t cover everything.
 The lock bars now commonplace on two- and three-key diatonic autoharps mute strings that don’t belong to a specified scale, rather than chord.
 Systems that produce chords by pressing two bars simultaneously entail further variation, so it is also necessary to distinguish between one type of bar and another.